 What costs are involved when making a claim for compensation after a car accident?

 Costs involved will depend on your situation.
 They can vary based on whether you need to obtain or lodge specific forms, such as medical certificates.
 Additionally, if you require legal services throughout your claim process you will need to pay legal fees.
 If your lawyer is working on a no win no fee basis, you don’t need to worry about losing everything you win to legal fees.
 Legislation designed to prevent that from happening is in place, so if you win, your legal team can only charge a certain portion of your winnings to ensure you are left with a fair amount of compensation for your injuries.
-Find out more about how legal fees are determined and calculated.

 How long does a car accident claim take?